YoussefHindi/10666089_autonomous_nav/README.md

 ROS kinteic
 VREP PRO EDU V 3.6.2

-Install the following packages before using these commands:
+Make sure you have the following packages installed or install them using these commands:

 ```
 sudo apt install ros-kinetic-tf2*